alexerlandsson/launchpad-scss/README.md

 # scss-boilerplate

-This is my boilerplate I use in projects to maintain a well structured and scalable _scss_.
+This is my boilerplate for _Sass (scss)_ I use in projects to maintain a well structured and scalable _CSS_.

+It is a well tested architecture that works in projects of any size, from small single-page applications to large enterprise e-commerce.

 ## Methodology